 When it comes time to officially start the search, make the most of those authentic relationships you’ve been building by explicitly asking folks to keep their ears to the ground for you and let you know what opportunities they hear about.

 Ask for feedback about how you might position yourself as an asset to the organizations you’d love to work for.
 Ask for what skill-building courses, conferences, or trainings, might leave you in a stronger position, too.

 Be persistent and seek out communities of accountability, courage, and support to keep you going through the slog of the often painfully slow search process.

 When you get your polished professional assets in place, are continuously growing your community, and position yourself as a strong candidate in the job market, it’s just a matter of time before you find your match.

-For more community support, accountability, and in-depth lessons to polish up your professional presence, join our totally-free 8-week Pre-Game Your Career Change Challenge NOW!
+For more in-depth lessons and engaging activities to polish up your professional presence, get my $25 Pre-Game Your Career Change Course NOW!

 LIKE THIS POST?

 Then you’ll love our FREE job search checklist!